 Would you be interested in a plan that helps you pay out-of-pocket medical costs on a tax-exempt basis?
 We offer such a plan - it's called a health care flexible spending account.

 How it works...

 If you choose to participate, you will elect to have a specified amount of money deducted from you paycheck each pay period on a "pre-tax" basis.
 Because the money is taken out of your check before taxes, your taxable income is reduced.
 The funds you contribute are added to a reimbursement account that is non-taxable.
 Later, when you incur a qualified expense, you are reimbursed from this account.
 Therefore, you pay fewer taxes and increase your take home pay.
 The annual elected amount is available to the employee from the first day of enrollment in the account.
-Eligible employees can elect to redirect up to $5,000/year into a Medical Flexible Spending Account.
+Eligible employees can elect to redirect up to the IRS eligible annual limit ($2,750 for 2020) into a Medical Flexible Spending Account.

 A health care FSA may be used to pay qualified health care expenses not covered under any other plan.
 Examples of "qualified expenses" include (see IRS Publication 502 for a more complete description of qualified expenses):